 Have you moved to Rangitīkei from somewhere else?

-The Welcoming Communities team would like to hear about your experiences as a newcomer in our district, via an online survey.
-The survey will only take a few minutes and it will help us identify ways to make our community more welcoming to newcomers in the future.
+The Welcoming Communities team would like to hear about your experiences as a newcomer in our district.
+Send us an email about your experience moving to the Rangitīkei so we can make our community more welcoming to newcomers in the future.